kelledge/heliomesh/README.md

 As fun as it is to solder up a solution, these often end up being the weak point of any solution.
-This project aims to provide fully integrated solutions that any one can order and pairs nicely with the existing wide range of Meshtastic devices and enclosures.
+This project aims to provide fully integrated solutions that any one can order and pairs nicely with the existing range of Meshtastic devices and enclosures.

 ## Contibuting
 TODO